If you're a Fitbit and Strava user, you'll be pleased to know it's easy to connect the two services and enjoy tons of benefits.

 How to connect Fitbit to Strava

-You can fiddle around in the dashboards of both devices, but the easiest way is to head to the dedicated page and click the connect button.
+While you can fiddle around in the companion smartphone or web app to do it, the easiest way is to head to the dedicated page and click the connect button.

 2. Log into Strava

 You'll be prompted to log into your Strava account.
 Type in your details here, or choose to login via Facebook and Google.
 Whichever way you log into your Strava, do that here.